Sarah Carey

-Sarah Carey is an Irish columnist, broadcaster and communications consultant.
+Sarah Carey (born 1969) is an Irish columnist, broadcaster and communications consultant.
 She writes for the Irish Independent.
 From March 2011 until August 2017 she presented Talking Point on Newstalk.
 She is a former columnist for The Sunday Times,The Herald and The Irish Times.

 Education and career

-Carey has a degree in history from Trinity College Dublin, and a post-graduate diploma in Business Studies from the Michael Smurfit Graduate Business School in University College, Dublin (U.C.D.).
+Carey has a degree in history from Trinity College Dublin, and a post-graduate diploma in Business Studies from the Michael Smurfit Graduate Business School in University College Dublin (U.C.D.).
 She has worked as a communications consultant for many companies, particularly in public affairs and infrastructure.
 Carey is also a professional chair and facilitator of conferences and workshops.
 She worked for Esat Digifone. and has also worked in the technology industry including Cape Clear and search engine Cuil.
 Carey was appointed by the Department of the Environment to the Appeals Board of the Register of Architects and Chartered Surveyors, serving two terms from 2013 to 2019.